groda/the_ultimate_gitignore_guide/README.md

 ## An epic question on StackOverflow

-The question [“How do I make Git forget about a file that was tracked, but is now in .gitignore?”](https://stackoverflow.com/questions/1274057/how-do-i-make-git-forget-about-a-file-that-was-tracked-but-is-now-in-gitignore) ranks $8$ in the list of the top $10$ questions on StackOverflow tagged `git` (source: [data.stackexchange.com](https://data.stackexchange.com/stackoverflow/query/524537/11-great-questions-by-score-for-given-tagname-idug-presentation)) and with a score of $8241$ it can be indeed considered epic!
+The question [“How do I make Git forget about a file that was tracked, but is now in .gitignore?”](https://stackoverflow.com/questions/1274057/how-do-i-make-git-forget-about-a-file-that-was-tracked-but-is-now-in-gitignore) ranks $8$ in the list of the top $10$ questions on StackOverflow tagged `git` (source: [data.stackexchange.com](https://data.stackexchange.com/stackoverflow/query/524537/11-great-questions-by-score-for-given-tagname-idug-presentation)) and with a score of $8241$, $2.4$ Million views and $46$ answers, it can be indeed considered epic!

 Post Link|Score|tags|creationdate
 ---|---|---|---|